Courses & Workshops

-The next course will start in September.
-For further information, please contact Minoo Noor on 020 8429 1552 or email@example.com.
+The next course will be in the Spring Term.
+For further information, please contact Minoo Noor on 020 8429 1552 or firstname.lastname@example.org.

 CALMS is a new course for young people in Year 8, 9 or 10.
 It will help them find new ways to have a positive experience of living with ADHD.
 Being hyperactive is not necessarily a bad thing, it's great to have lots of energy and this course can show you how to channel that energy in a good way.